Artifelse/Artifelse/README.md

 <!--
 **Artifelse/Artifelse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Hi everyone.
-I'm Artem Petrov.
-I specialize in data analysis and machine learning model development.
-At the moment I work as a Data scientist in a "Magnet"

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...